soulesidibe/Topy/README.md

 topy -c —clear : Archive all todos

+# How to install

+First you need to clone this repository.
+And run the command `pip install -e .` inside the folder.
+That's it!
+You'll be able to run the `topy` command from any where in you machine.

 # Where we store data

 We will use a file for data storage for the first version.